MFreidank/AnkiVim/README.rst

 Generating Anki Cards
 =====================

-1. Call: python anki-vim.py DECKNAME
+1. Call: `python script/anki-vim.py` DECKNAME

 2. vim starts with a preformatted card.
    Start typing the front part of the anki card below "QUESTION", then fill out